Last Updated on May 5, 2022

 Where to Eat in Ligonier

-The Kitchen on Main is one of the best restaurants in Ligonier.
+The Kitchen on Main: The Kitchen on Main is one of the best restaurants in Ligonier.
 If you plan to go, definitely make a reservation because their tables fill quickly!
 The Kitchen is BYOB so grab a bottle of wine before you go.
-Interestingly, the chefs at the Kitchen rotates their menu throughout the year which gives you a different dining experience each time you go!
-And on the weekends, the brunch is wonderful!
+Interestingly, the chefs at the Kitchen rotate their menu throughout the year which gives you a different dining experience each time you go!
+And on the weekends, brunch is wonderful!

-Ligonier is located in the heart of the Laurel Highlands.
+Ligonier is located in the heart of the Laurel Highlands!
 This southwestern region of Pennsylvania is accessible via PA State Route 30 or Route 22.
 Getting to Ligonier is quite easy from Route 30.
 It’s also a short 25-minute drive from the Donegal Pennsylvania Turnpike exit.
-If you’re not driving to Ligonier, the Latrobe Airport with Spirit Airline services is located 25 minutes from Ligonier.
+If you’re not driving to Ligonier, the Latrobe Airport with Spirit Airline services is located 25 minutes away.

 Colonial House on Main: a local Bed and Breakfast on Main Street in Ligonier